 You can feel gas and the movement of the scope in your abdomen.

-You may feel bloated from the air that got into your body, this feeling soon goes away.
+You may feel bloated from the air that got into your body; this feeling soon disappears.

 Depending on the findings, the exam takes approximately 10-20 minutes.

 After completing the procedure, you will recover for approximately 30 to 45 minutes.
 You may experience a sore throat after the procedure.